libriscv/libriscv/docs/VMCALL.md

 Currently these argument types are fully supported: Integers, floats, doubles, strings, simple structs.

-On 32-bit RISC-V, 64-bit integer arguments will be use two integer registers.
+On 32-bit RISC-V, 64-bit integer arguments will use two integer registers.
 Further, a 64-bit return value will use two integer registers (A0, A1).

 There is room for 8 integer arguments and 8 floating-point arguments separately.
-This means you can efficiently call a function with up to 16 arguments, if you need to.
+This means you can efficiently call a function with up to 16 arguments, if need be.

 ## Return values

 Most functions return an integer, so that is the default return value from `machine.vmcall(...)`, however there are other return types.
 For this we have `machine.return_value<T>`.
-It's a helper that allows you to return basically anything legal, except 16-byte structs (not yet implemented).
+It's a helper that allows you to return basically anything legal, except 16-byte structs by registers (not yet implemented).

-`machine.return_value<T>` supports integers, floats, doubles, C-strings, and pointer to structs.
+`machine.return_value<T>` supports integers, floats, doubles, C-strings, structs and pointer to structs.

 With the following guest program:
 ```C